 - New Mexico BLT (crispy bacon, fresh tomato, roasted green chile and lettuce on grilled sourdough bread).
 This isn’t the boring BLT you make at home.
 The bacon has a smoky taste; the sourdough bread a buttery, grilled texture; and neither the L or the T dominate as they’re apt to do.

 All sandwiches and grilled items are served with your choice of homemade potato salad (a boring celery and dill pickle based potato salad that is the only thing we haven’t liked at Hannah & Nate’s), fresh fruit or ridged potato chips.
 Invariably, the fresh fruit seems to be in season no matter the time of year.
-We’ve had watermelon in November and it was just picked fresh.
+We’ve had watermelon in November and it had a fresh flavor.
 The chips are always crisp and fresh and thankfully not the “bottom of the bag” bits some restaurants serve.
 Eschew these sides altogether and ask for a cup of green chile stew.
 It’s served warm and has a nice piquant bite of green chile complemented with just enough Mexican oregano.

 For an additional two bits, make sure you ask for one of the five (chipotle, cucumber dill, cranberry, herb, olive) specialty mayonnaise offered.
 Even though the sandwiches don’t need any additional accoutrement whatsoever, the mayonnaise can be used as a dip for your chips.
 The chipotle mayo and the cucumber dill (similar to the Greek tzadziki sauce but maybe even better) are our early favorites.